thisisamor/blog_backup/source/_posts/000-Test-Wrap-Up.md

 git push -u origin main
 ```

-(The gitignore file in `/themes/next` folder needs to be deleted as well, so that the customised theme could be backed up.)
+(The gitignore file in `/themes/next` folder needs to be deleted, so that the customised theme could be backed up.)

 When restoring the local blog folder, simply clone the whole repo and run `npm install`.
 Then everything should be back.

+I tested and it worked.

+---

+### Troubleshooting

+#### Capitalisation

+Changing the category name from `test` to `Test` caused the "404 page not found" error.
+It is due to the fact that github is not case sensitive, while the URLs in HTTPS are.

+This problem was supposed to be fixed by changing `ignorecase = true` in the config file in `\.deploy_git\.git` into `ignorecase = false`.

+I tried, didn't work for me.

+I removed the files from my posts folder, deployed my blog, then I put them back, deployed again.
+Issue fixed.

 ---